samlane-ma/experimental/findmypi/README.md

 Server method requires findmypi-server.py running on the PI

-Mac method requires arp and nmap installed on the local machine
+Mac address method requires arp and nmap installed on the local machine

 - findmypi.py: